Transportation within Baltimore FAQ (v14.0 release Jul 2014)

 If you are flying to Dulles Airport or Reagan National Airport in the Washington D.C. area, you will have a formidable challenge getting to Baltimore.
 Further information is available at http://www.metwashairports.com.

 Bluntly speaking, you only have three ways to get to Baltimore from Dulles: rent a car, hire a shuttle van (expensive), or get a ride with someone else.
-(Once again, we disregard the possible-but-unfeasible walking, bicycling, etc.) A Washington Metrobus connection exists Route 5A from Dulles to Rosslyn and L'Enfant Plaza Metro stations in D.C. but it is effectively useless for the Otakon-bound.
-It takes approximately an hour (and $3) from Dulles to L'Enfant Plaza, and then there's the Metro ride to Union Station and then MARC or Amtrak to Baltimore.
+(Once again, we disregard the possible-but-unfeasible walking, bicycling, etc.) A Washington Metrobus connection exists — Route 5A from Dulles to Rosslyn and L'Enfant Plaza Metro stations in D.C. — but it is effectively useless for the Otakon-bound.
+It takes approximately an hour (and $7) from Dulles to L'Enfant Plaza, and then there's the Metro ride to Union Station and then MARC or Amtrak to Baltimore.
 Total elapsed time from Dulles to Otakon: three to four hours.
+(The Silver Line is not expected to be extended to Dulles until at least 2018.)

-Though the fastest way to get to Baltimore from National is still by automobile or shuttle van, tone transit option does exist for the Otakon-bound: Take the Washington Metro from National Airport north into downtown Washington and change lines to get to Washington Union Station.
-From there, one can hop either a MARC train (weekdays) or an Amtrak train (weekends) to Baltimore (connection from Baltimore Penn Station to the BCC by Light Rail may be needed).
+Though the fastest way to get to Baltimore from National is still by automobile or shuttle van, one transit option does exist for the Otakon-bound: Take a Yellow Line Washington Metro from National Airport north into downtown Washington and change to the Red Line (at Gallery Place) to get to Washington Union Station.
+From there, one can hop either a MARC train or an Amtrak train to Baltimore Penn Station, and then to the BCC by Light Rail or Charm City Circulator.
+You can also change to the Green Line (anywhere between L'Enfant Plaza and Fort Totten) to get to Greenbelt and catch the hourly B30 bus to BWI ($7 fare), and from there you can catch the Light Rail from BWI.

 This option works best IF there are only 1-2 persons in the car AND they are willing to leave the car out there for 2-3 days.
 Also, in theory it is possible for an individual to drive a car/van load of people to the BCC then have the driver ditch the car in a remote satellite lot and ride back in.
 If there’s a van load, you’re dealing with $1.60 times the number of passengers each way on the Light Rail/Metro.